Apple’s new Mac mini, the Razer Blade 15 and more devices are on sale today

 Next up, we have the Razer Blade 15.
 This gaming laptop is getting a $285 discount, which leaves it at $1,315.
 You will get a powerful laptop with an Intel Core i7 processor, 16GB RAM, and 256GB SSD.

 You can get a new Samsung device with a free Galaxy Watch Active2.
-The Samsung Galaxy Z Flip is available for $1,380 and the Galaxy S30 for $1,000, with $249 and $238 discounts.
+The Samsung Galaxy Z Flip is available for $1,380 and the Galaxy S20 for $1,000, with $249 and $238 discounts.
 Both devices are unlocked, but the Z Flip comes with twice the storage as the Galaxy S20.

 If you’re looking for a less expensive Android smartphone, the TCL 10L is currently selling for $212.50 after a $37.50 discount.
 You get a new device with a 6.3-inch FHD LCD display, a 48MP quad-camera system, 6GB RAM, 64GB storage, and a 4,000mAh battery.
 This device is also unlocked, meaning you can use it on the network of your choice.